Mahdiismail/Mahdiismail/README.md

 - 👋 Hi, I’m @MahdiIsmailLaskar
-- 👀 I’m talk about Data Science,Data Analysis,Data Visualization
+- 👀 I talk about Data Science,Data Analysis,Data Visualization
-- 🌱 I’m currently learning Power BI,Tableu
+- 🌱 I’m currently learning Power BI,SQL
 - 💞️ I’m looking to collaborate on GitHub
-- 📫 How to reach me # minspiration498@gmail.com
+- 📫 How to reach me # laskarmahdiismail@gmail.com

 <!---
 Mahdiismail/Mahdiismail is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.